ProgettoIngegneriaDelSoftware/lifemanager/deliverable1.md

 <a name=RF15></a>
 * **RF15**
-  L'applicazione deve permettere a un utente autenticato di ricercare una specifica carta tramite la barra di ricerca, inserendo il nome.
+  L'applicazione deve permettere a un utente autenticato di ricercare una specifica carta secondo il nome.

 <a name=RF16></a>
 * **RF16**